 Test Case Prioritization technique

 In this type, the priorities of the test cases are set on the basis of business impact, critical and frequently used functionalities, in order to improve fault detection ability of a test suite.
 Higher priority test cases are scheduled for execution earlier than the lower priority test cases.
-Test cases selection on the basis of priority greatly reduces the regression test suite.
+Test case selection on the basis of priority greatly reduces the regression test suite.

 This technique is a combination of Regression Test Selection and Test Case Prioritization.
 Instead of selecting the entire test suite, select only the test cases that are to be re-executed depending on their priorities.

-Regression Testing in Agile
+Regression Testing In Agile